 - Optimize the metadata for the migration.
 Some tips:

 - Custom folder names are not migrated to Lightroom.
-As a workaround, before migrating, create collections in Lightroom Classic mimicing the custom folder names/structures.
+As a workaround, before migrating, create collections in Lightroom Classic mimicking the custom folder names/structures.

 - If you want to continue using Lightroom Classic after migration, consider upgrading to its latest version before migrating the catalog.
 This step makes it simpler to sync photos and metadata between Lightroom and Lightroom Classic.
 The original versions of any photos you import into Lightroom are synced back to Lightroom Classic.